linklab-uva/RACECAR_DATA/README.md

 ## Data Organization

-Each autonomous run from the AV21 was captured in the form of rosbags,
+Each autonomous run from the AV21 was captured with all sensor information stored in rosbags, parsed, and appended with local coordinates in the East-North-Up (ENU) coordinate frame.

 ### Dataset Folder Structure